Kahun Gynaecological Papyrus: History

-It was found at El-Lahun (Faiyum, Egypt) by Flinders Petrie in 1889 and first translated by F. Ll.
+It was found at El Lahun (Faiyum, Egypt) by Flinders Petrie in 1889 and first translated by F. Ll.
 Griffith in 1893 and published in The Petrie Papyri: Hieratic Papyri from Kahun and Gurob.
 It is kept in the Petrie Museum of Egyptian Archaeology of the University College London.
 The later Berlin Papyrus and the Ramesseum Papyrus IV cover much of the same ground, often giving identical prescriptions.

 The text is divided into thirty-four sections, each section dealing with a specific problem and containing diagnosis and treatment; no prognosis is suggested.
 Treatments are non-surgical, comprising applying medicines to the affected body part or swallowing them.
-The womb is seen as the source of complaints manifesting themselves in other body parts, for which its fumigation is recommended, either by oils and incense or whatever the woman smells roasting, should it cause her to smell roasting.
+The womb is seen as the source of ailments manifesting themselves in other body parts, for which its fumigation is recommended, either by oils, incense or whatever the woman smells roasting – should it cause her to smell roasting.

 Contraception

 In Column 3, Line 6 of the Papyrus, there are details of a contraception method involving the burning or sprinkling of crocodile dung.
 The Column 3, Line 6 contraception method is often misconstrued as insertion of crocodile dung against the cervix.
 The context of Column 3, Line 7 depicts another contraception method involving sprinkling honey and natron salt over the woman's womb to prevent pregnancy.